Ceramics: Related Content

 Yoko Inoue’s multidisciplinary art practice anthropologically examines complex relationships between people and objects, the commodification of culture, and the assimilation and transformation of cultural meaning and values.
 Using ceramic medium she explores the socio-political and economic implication of products and globalization.

-Anina Major is a visual artist from the Bahamas whose work investigates the relationship between self and place.
+Anina Major (she/her) is a visual artist from the Bahamas whose work investigates the relationship between self and place.
 Anthropological research and oral histories play fundamental roles in her practice as she engages with ceramic material to map migrations of tradition and identity.